 - Amounting significant time in the UK that can pave the way to permanent settlement such as Indefinite Leave to Remain.

-- One of the key attractions to the Tier 1 Exceptional Talent route is that applicants will not need to seek a sponsor from a UK employer.
+- One of the key attractions to this route is that applicants will not need to seek a sponsor from a UK employer.
 This means they can switch jobs, volunteer, start a business or even freelance without informing the Government.
 Successful applicants will not jeopardise their immigration status either by doing so.

 There are notable key differences in criteria and eligibility.
 For example, budding architects at the start of their career will need to provide different documentation than those of reputable and renowned architects.
 Furthermore, architects must also be assessed by the Royal Institute of British Architects (RIBA).
 Only once RIBA has approved the candidate’s application will they then be endorsed by Arts Council England.

 The application process can appear complex without the professional guidance of a lawyer.
-Only 250 places are reserved by Arts Council England, making applications very competitive.
 It is recommended that aspiring candidates seek the aid of a caseworker who can check through documentation.

 Need further help?
 Why not contact one of our experienced immigration lawyers.
-They can help you with any queries relating to the Tier 1 Exceptional Talent route.
-You can contact them today on 0333 414 9244 or use the enquiry button below.
+They can help you with any queries relating to the Global Talent route.